H Street (Washington, D.C.): History

 In the mid-2000s, the Arts and Entertainment District began to revitalize as a nightlife district.
 The Atlas Theater, a Moderne-style 1930s movie theater that had languished since the 1968 riots—was refurbished as a dance studio and performance space where Mosaic Theater Company of DC and Step Afrika! are in residence, and is now the anchor of what is now being called the Atlas District.
-Live music venues, such as the Red and the Black and the Rock & Roll Hotel; and restaurants and bars such as the Argonaut, Dangerously Delicious Pies, Showbar Presents the Palace of Wonders, the Pug, and Sticky Rice.
-While several of these venues have since closed or replaced by new businesses, as of the summer of 2020, the Pie Shop, the Pug, and Sticky Rice are still popular in the neighborhood.

 H Street NE rapidly re-developed after 2007.
 The same forces that led to the redevelopment of the neighboring NoMa neighborhood acted on the H St NE neighborhood The median sales price of houses on or near H Street NW from July to September 2009 was $417,000.
 H Street NE was voted the sixth-most hipster place in America by Forbes magazine in September 2012.
 This process of gentrification led to tensions with some previous residents, who felt that they were becoming less welcome as the neighborhood changed and worried about being priced out.

 As H Street NE continued to develop, its annual neighborhood festival, the H St Festival has grown into the largest neighborhood celebration in the city.
 It is often chronicled in DC news outlets such as these articles from 2008 2010 2016 2017 2018 2019.

 H Street NE is also home to the country's first American Sign Language friendly Starbucks location on the 600 block of H St NE due to its location in the vicinity of Gallaudet University.